 Eat more fat

 It has been drilled into us for decades that fat is bad, which now appears to be very untrue.
-However, many people who start eating carnivore will bring some of these hang-ups with them and will still be a bit scared of fat.
+However, many people who start eating carnivore will bring some hang-ups with them and will still be a bit afraid of fat.

-If you are always craving energy drinks, try eating a fattier version of carnivore, and you may find your cravings disappear.
+If you always crave energy drinks, try eating a fattier version of carnivore, and you may find your cravings disappear.